MicrosoftDocs/office-developer-client-docs/docs/infopath/external-automation/automating-infopath-from-an-external-application.md

 ---
-title: "Automating InfoPath from an External Application"
+title: "Automating InfoPath from an external application"
 manager: soliver
 ms.date: 3/9/2015
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 4d2248d9-ab20-bcaa-d75b-62876c5e95eb
 description: "Microsoft InfoPath provides application automation from code written using COM and script by using methods of the Application object and the XDocuments collection."
 ---

-# Automating InfoPath from an External Application
+# Automating InfoPath from an external application

 Microsoft InfoPath provides application automation from code written using COM and script by using methods of the **Application** object and the **XDocuments** collection.